 This tutorial is easily adaptable to your liking, for example; if you like the Twiggy Christmas Tree a little compact, you can add more twigs in between; you may also re-size the Christmas tree to smaller or bigger tree; add some mini decorative ornaments and wind a mini garland to customize the look thus will add some details to it.

-This is the fifth Christmas Tree I have made for the Christmas, come after Kanzashi Christmas Tree, Amigurumi Christmas Tree, Pom-Pom Christmas Tree, and Mini Styrofoam Christmas Tree.
+This is the fifth Christmas Tree I have made for Christmas, come after Kanzashi Christmas Tree, Amigurumi Christmas Tree, Pom-Pom Christmas Tree, and Mini Styrofoam Christmas Tree.
 Making Christmas tree fills the home with more holiday ambient and I love this feeling a lot, so calm and happy!

 I think I will need to plan for some baking too…. gingerbread man, ginger snap, cupcakes, etc…. 😉 Happy crafting and baking, after all, it is a joyous thing to make for the home and family at the end of every year!!!